Vandivier/afterecon/content/2014-11-14-6-reasons-christianity-is-more-conducive-to-libertarianism-than-secularism.md

 ---
-title: 6 Reasons Christianity is More Conducive to Libertarianism Than Secularism
+title: "6 Reasons Christianity is More Conducive to Libertarianism Than Secularism"
 date: 2014-11-14 16:05:10
 author: John Vandivier
 ---